EMERGENCY CONTINGENCY PLAN

 e.
 Turn off all electrical equipment.

 f.
-If an evacuation is signaled, follow your escape route to the closest available stairwell, exit the building.
+If an evacuation is signaled, follow your escape route to the closest available stairwell and exit the building.

 f.
 Panic if you are in an elevator.
 Emergency personnel will take action to remove passengers from inoperative elevators.